6.3 Preventing early leaving from education and training (ELET)

 Scholarships for preventing early school leaving

-The Arany János Talent Program (Arany János Tehetséggondozó Program), Arany János College Program (Arany János Kollégiumi Program) and Arany János College-Vocational School Program (Arany János Kollégiumi-Szakiskolai Program) are complex support schemes for socially disadvantaged students, which supports the upper secondary education of young people, thus trying to prevent early school leaving.
-The development of the Arany János Programs is also part of the aforementioned goal of the 'Medium-term strategy against school leaving without qualifications' ('A végzettség nélküli iskolaelhagyás elleni középtávú stratégia') as it aims to provide complex-pedagogical, social, health and cultural support for drop-out groups of students.
-Further developments of the program are focusing on specific objectives and target groups (Arany János programok).
+The Arany János Talent Program (Arany János Tehetséggondozó Program), Arany János College Program (Arany János Kollégiumi Program) and Arany János College-Vocational School Program (Arany János Kollégiumi-Szakiskolai Program) are complex support schemes for socially disadvantaged students in upper secondary education, thus trying to prevent early school leaving.
+The development of the Arany János Programs was also part of the aforementioned goal of the 'Medium-term strategy against school leaving without qualifications' ('A végzettség nélküli iskolaelhagyás elleni középtávú stratégia') as it aims to provide complex-pedagogical, social, health and cultural support for dropout groups of students.
+Further program developments focus on specific objectives and target groups (Arany János programok).
 For more information about scholarship programmes, see sub-chapter 4.4 Inclusive Programmes for Young People.

 The Complex Basic Program

 - differentiated development,